One-sample survival tests in the presence of non-proportional hazards in oncology clinical trials: Alternative tests for non-PH for single-arm trials

 \subsection{RMST-based test}

-The RMST \citep{Royston2013, Uno2014, Royston2011, Liao2020, Deboissieu2024} is a relatively recent and clinically meaningful alternative to the HR to quantify the treatment effect in RCTs for time-to-event outcome.
-One advantage of the RMST is that it does not require the PH assumption, as it is defined as the area under the survival curve.
-RMST requires, however, the definition of a time window $[0,\tau]$ horizon.
-Correct RMST estimation can be performed up to time $\tau$ defined as the last follow-up time under a mild condition on the censoring distribution \citep{Tian2020}.
-In the case of an SAT assuming no sampling variability in the survival curve estimate of the external control group, the RMST-based test to detect a difference between the experimental arm and the external control group, noted $\rm dRMST_{SA}$, is expressed as follows:
+The RMST \citep{Royston2013, Uno2014, Royston2011, Liao2020, Deboissieu2024} is a clinically meaningful alternative to the HR for quantifying the treatment effect in RCTs with time-to-event outcomes.
+One advantage of the RMST is that it does not rely on the PH assumption.
+However, RMST requires the definition of a time window $[0,\tau]$.
+Correct estimation of the RMST can be performed up to time $\tau$, defined as the last follow-up time, under a mild condition on the censoring distribution \citep{Tian2020}.
+In the case of an SAT assuming no sampling variability in the survival curve estimate of the external control group, the RMST-based test is expressed as: